ShitalSapkota/pilot/README.md

 Step 8: Solve merge conflict.
 Step 9: Update the readme file with instructions how to avoide merge conflicts and how to solve it.

+## PR : Pull Request

+# New Commands

+git branch mybranch_name    // only create branch with example name mybranch **not checkout**

+git checkout -b my_branch_name   // create and switch a to a new branch git checkout existing-branch    // switch branches git push origin my_branch_name   //push branch to remote repository git pull origin my_branch_name    //pull changes from a specific branch on a remote repository